Yahyakiani/Css_Notes/Psychology/Theories.md

      - Metacognition (An awareness and understanding of one’s own cognitive processes.)
 - **Vygotsky’s View of Cognitive Development(Social)**
-  - Lev Vygotsky, the culture in which we are raised signifi cantly affects our cognitive development.
+  - Lev Vygotsky, the culture in which we are raised significantly affects our cognitive development.
 In an increasingly infl uential view, Vygotsky suggests that the focus on individual performance of both Piagetian and information-processing approaches is misplaced.
 Instead, he holds that we cannot understand cognitive development without taking into account the social aspects of